Oil well control: Primary oil well control

 wellbore greater than the pressure of the fluids in the formation being drilled, but less than formation fracture pressure.
 It uses the mud weight to provide sufficient pressure to prevent an influx of formation fluid into the wellbore.
 If hydrostatic pressure is less than formation pressure, then formation fluids will enter the wellbore.
 If the hydrostatic pressure of the fluid in the wellbore exceeds the fracture pressure of the formation, then the fluid in the well could be lost into the formation.
 In an extreme case of lost circulation, the formation pressure may exceed hydrostatic pressure, allowing formation fluids to enter into the well.

-Secondary Oil Well Control
+Secondary oil well control

 Secondary oil well control is done after the Primary oil well control has failed to prevent formation fluids from entering the wellbore.
 This process uses "blow out preventer", a BOP, to prevent the escape of wellbore fluids from the well.
 As the rams and choke of the BOP remain closed, a pressure built up test is carried out and a kill mud weight calculated and pumped inside the well to kill the kick and circulate it out.

-Tertiary (or shearing) Oil Well Control
+Tertiary (or shearing) oil well control

 Tertiary oil well control describes the third line of defense, where the formation cannot be controlled by primary or secondary well control (hydrostatic and equipment).
 This happens in underground blowout situations.
 The following are examples of tertiary well control: